mfaani/mfaani/content/posts/interviewing/trees/tree basics/index.md

 - Traversals.
 See [here](https://gist.github.com/mfaani/e6b807442ce6768aab14fb03f1a77e11#file-binarytree-swift-L23-L36)

 ## Summary
 - There are different kinds of trees that shouldn't be confused with one another.
 When it comes to binary trees, you may question why the in-order of different trees ends up the same.
-It's due to the insertion order.
+The answer is:, Even though insertion order the insertion order of elements was different, the logic of in-order will always lead to an in-order output.
 - A balanced binary search tree is best for searching because you can cut in half.
 - Differences of level-order vs in-order traversal:
   - level-order maintains a 1:1 relationship with its tree visualization.
 It's agnostic to order.
 And is just all about position.
-In-order is considerate of order, which is derived off of position and logic.
+In-order is considerate of order, which is based off of position and logic.
   - level-order can map `nil` elements in an array back to its original position.
 In-order isn't capable of properly mapping nil elements, because then a nil node will not have left/right elements.
 Think of our `[1,nil,3]` tree.
 If root is `nil` then its left and right nodes wouldn't exist.
 So you have to remove any `nil` element before mapping back.
   - Level-order is more generic and applicable to non-binary trees as well whereas in-order traversal is only applicable to binary search trees.
   So choose your traversal/mapping algorithm wisely.‍